zeemeng/dots/manpage/src/setdots.1.md

 :   Print version information and exit.

 ## Configuration
+**-d** *config_dest*
+:   TBD

-**-f** *package_list*
+**-f** *pkg_list*
-:   Read newline-separated package names from a file and add them to the list of selected packages.
+:   Read newline-separated package names from file *pkg_list* and add them to the list of selected packages.

+**-g** *config_repo*
+:   TBD

-**-m** *manager*
+**-m** *pkg_mgr*
 :   The back-end package manager to use for installation and uninstallation.
 Can be an absolute path to an executable or a program name if it can be found in PATH.
-If both this option and the PKG_MANAGER (see *ENVIRONMENT*) variable are set when this program is invoked, the value of the option argument *manager* overrides that of the variable, and PKG_MANAGER will be reassigned to the value of *manager*.
+If both this option and the PKG_MANAGER (see *ENVIRONMENT*) variable are set when this program is invoked, the value of the option argument *pkg_mgr* overrides that of the variable, and PKG_MANAGER will be reassigned to the value of *pkg_mgr*.
 If both are not provided when this program is invoked, **setdots** will automatically attempt to select and use an appropriate package manager command, which is then assigned to PKG_MANAGER.

     **setdots** sets the *export* variable attribute on PKG_MANAGER, therefore this variable is available in the execution environment of package-specific custom scripts (see *FILES*).

-**-p** *n*
+**-p** *prompt_lvl*
 :   Set the amount/level of prompts presented by **setdots**.
-The argument *n* may be one of three values: *0*, *1*, or *2*.
+The argument *prompt_lvl* may be one of three values: *0*, *1*, or *2*.
 If *0* is specified, no prompt or interactive inquiry is generated for all default operations performed by **setdots**.
 If *1* is specified, minimal prompting is presented (default behaviour).
 For example, a prompt is presented to validate the set of packages on which to perform certain actions.
 If *2* is specified, extensive prompting is enable for default operations.
 In which case, a confirmation prompt is presented before any operation is performed by the selected back-end package manager for every target package.
-Any invalid value of *n* is ignored.
+Any invalid value of *prompt_lvl* is ignored.

-    If a valid value of *n* is specified, it is assigned to the variable SETDOTS_PROMPT.
-If both the **-p** option and the SETDOTS_PROMPT variable is set when this program is invoked, a valid value of *n* overrides the value of the variable.
+    If a valid value of *prompt_lvl* is specified, it is assigned to the variable SETDOTS_PROMPT.
+If both the **-p** option and the SETDOTS_PROMPT variable is set when this program is invoked, a valid value of *prompt_lvl* overrides the value of the variable.
 Since **setdots** sets the *export* variable attribute on SETDOTS_PROMPT, this variable is available in the execution environment of package-specific custom scripts (see *FILES*).

 # ENVIRONMENT
 **setdots** sets the *export* attribute on the following shell variables, therefore these are available in the execution environment of package-specific custom scripts (see *FILES*) when such scripts are invoked by **setdots**.